canada-ca/open-source-logiciel-libre/en/contribution.md

 You should publish your code under an [Open Source Initiative approved licence](https://opensource.org/licenses).

-You will not always have a choice as to which licence you apply.
-Where a reciprocal licence obligation is in force, you need to license your code under the same licence - see the section on [Managing Licence Obligations](9_Annex_Legal.md#managing-licence-obligations).
+When contributing to external open source software, the choice of the licence must comply with the existing licence of the project.
+Where a reciprocal licence obligation is in force, you need to license your code under the same licence.
 As well, even if you are not under a strict legal obligation to apply a particular licence, you may still wish to adopt the same licence as an existing software project or community in order to become involved with it.

-Where you distribute a project consisting entirely of your own code, or consisting of your own code along with permissively-licenced code and code which does not engage reciprocal obligations, you can choose the OSS licence yourself.
+Where you distribute a project consisting entirely of your own code, or consisting of your own code along with permissively-licenced code and code which does not engage reciprocal obligations, you can choose the open source software licence yourself.
 The licence you choose should reflect your business requirements.
-All common OSS licences can be adopted for works by government, industry, or the education sector - you need to look at particular project aims.
+All common open source software licences can be adopted for works by government, industry, or the education sector - you need to look at particular project aims.

 Choosing an appropriate licence tends to revolve around the decision of whether to apply a reciprocal or permissive licence: